NicholasTD07/blog-posts/drafts/swift/redux-in-swift-pt-1.md

 In the future blogs, I will

-- Update the snippet to Swift 3 syntax (current version is written with Swift 2.2)
+- Update the snippet to Swift 3 syntax (current version is written with Swift 2.2) [the actual commit](https://github.com/NicholasTD07/TTTTT/commit/d826f7f61afbed13d4c6da301f63e886d40163a8)
 - Make the `state` in the `Store` not force-unwrapped, i.e. `var state: State`.
 No more `!`.
 - Create a helper function to remove the need for *Reducer*s to do the type casting
 - Show how to split large *Reducer*s into smaller ones and combine them back into one.